KasukabeDefenceForce/tardis/docs/io/configuration/example.rst

 A simple power-law density profile (seventh order polynomial fit to the Nomoto et al. 1984 W7 model) is used together with a uniform composition, involving only six elements.
-To avoid long run times only a moderate number of real and virtual Monte Carlo packets are used.
-Also, very simple ionization and excitation assumptions are adopted.
+To avoid long run times only a moderate number of real and

 The following YAML file summarizes the tardis_example setup: